vlapp0r/high-protein-meals/content/contact.md

 ---
 title: "Contact"
 date: 2026-04-25
-description: "Get in touch with The Protein Budget."
+description: "Get in touch with Gains on a Dime."
+layout: "simple"
 showDate: false
 showReadingTime: false
 showTableOfContents: false